 I believe Timothy as well, is talking about those who identify with the Christian church.
 Notice in verse five that they have a form of godliness but verse four says they love the pleasures of this world more than God.
-These False teachers lead people astray and although they keep learning, they are never able to learn basic Christian absolute truths.
-Tradition says that Jannes and Jambres were the magicians that withstood Moses in Egypt by saying they also had authority and power from God.
+These false teachers lead people astray and although they keep learning, they are never able to learn basic absolute Christian truths.
+Tradition says that Jannes and Jambres were the magicians that withstood Moses in Egypt.
+They claimed that they also had authority and power from their god.
 They imitated the miracles of Moses to deceive Egypt and Israel.
 Well it turns out that the false teachers are just like them.
 They are men of corrupt minds who are reprobates concerning the faith.
 Many of them think they have a special anointing from God and are above all correction by those who are in the body of Christ.
-They deceive the world and the Church with their claim to speak for God and His Church but their words contradict the word of God.
+They deceive the world and the Church with their claim to speak for God and His Church but their words contradict the words of the real God.
 They like Jannes and Jambres opposed God's truth spoken through Moses and substituted a counterfeit lie to deceive the people..

 I think the passage might imply that the miracle of Jesus actually coming for His Church in spite of their mocking and the judgment that comes on the earth following this event will manifest their folly to all men on the earth as did the further miracles of Moses in Egypt that they could not duplicate.
 God delivered Israel out of Egypt and He judged Egypt.
 God will deliver the Church from the world and He will judge the world.
 I believe one of follies of these false teachers is the presumption that Bible prophecy will not be literally fulfilled on earth.
 Another is that they believe they are saved because they prophesied or did something in Jesus name.
 Jesus will say to some of these false teachers “I never knew you”.
 Their earthly teaching plays into the lusts of unstable men and woman.
 You can see that from the huge support these dominionist prosperity-preaching receive.